 Make the List

 Be as honest and thorough as you can.
-This is a list for you, not for anyone else’s eyes so it is important to write as much as you can and as accurately as you can.
+This is a list for you, not for anyone else’s eyes so it’s important to write as much as you can and be as accurate as you can.

-You’ll find that as you are thinking about and completing your lists, you may re-experience incidences with your parent, feelings you have about them (both positive and negative), the emotional aspects of the relationship and possibly things you had forgotten about or put away.
+You’ll find that as you’re thinking about and completing your lists, you may re-experience incidences with your parents, feelings you have about them (both positive and negative), the emotional aspects of the relationship and possibly things you had forgotten about or put away.